 Self is a construct, an illusion, a delusion.
 Depending on who you ask or what you’re looking for.
-No matter what we label this thing that we feel so strongly about, that is itself only a label for another collection of labels, it is certainly not a fixed, unchanged, or independent thing.
+No matter what we label this thing that we feel so strongly about, that is itself only a label for another collection of labels, it is certainly not a fixed, unchanging, or independent thing.

 Not trying to get into the question whether there is a soul, some real and permanent core, just staying on and near the surface, the appearance.